IBM 3800

 Later the 3800 family supported Advanced Function Presentation (AFP), a page description language with features similar to Xerox Corporation's Interpress or Adobe Systems' PostScript.

 The 3800 attached to a mainframe system via a parallel (Bus and Tag) channel.
 Support for two channels was available as an option.

-At the time of the announcement of the IBM 3900, a Computerworld article claimed there were over 10,000 IBM 3800s deployed worldwide.

-The 3800 was replaced by the IBM 3900, announced in 1990.
+The IBM 3900 was announced in 1990 as a replacement for the 3800.
 The 3800 was discontinued in 1999.